-With more market share than the next four largest cloud providers combined, AWS is still acting like a hungry startup, and it introduced dozens of new products and enhancements at re:Invent 2018.
+With more market share than the next four largest cloud providers combined, AWS is still acting like a hungry startup, and it dozens of products and enhancements at re:Invent 2018.
 Two specific areas stood out from those announcements: enterprise hybrid cloud and custom-built hardware tailored to its needs.
 Look for AWS to redouble efforts in both areas in 2019.

 A few particular items are worth watching as we embark into a new year:

 - Look for AWS to expand the use of Graviton -- ARM-based -- and Inferentia -- machine learning model execution -- processors beyond their initial use in EC2 instances and SageMaker, respectively.
-I expect to see Graviton variants with more cores and memory deployed in native services to reduce costs and improve performance.
+I expect to see Graviton variants with more cores and deployed in native services to reduce costs and improve performance.
 Candidates for potential Gravitron inclusion include Lambda; DynamoDB; CloudFront; developer services such as CodeDeploy, CodeCommit and CodeBuild; and business applications such as WorkDocs, WorkMail and Chime.
 Given its secrecy, we may never hear about such deployments in services where the processor is insulated by a service layer and not directly exposed to the customer.

 - AWS said Outposts, its service for on-premises implementations of native services, uses "fully managed and configurable compute and storage racks built with AWS-designed hardware," which includes its Nitro security and network hardware.
 While this sounds like an AWS-labeled hardware product, don't be surprised if AWS reaches an agreement with Dell to provide Dell-branded hardware for Outposts options that use VMware as the cloud software Remember, Outposts comes in two forms: One for VMware and one with native Amazon services.
 If AWS and Dell work together, it could put a strain on Dell's longtime relationship with Microsoft, which has its own hybrid cloud offering in Azure Stack and a Dell-built Azure Stack rack.

 - A perennial criticism of AWS and other cloud vendors is that their pricing model, particularly for infrastructure services, is far too complicated and often requires additional software help to navigate and to optimize costs.
-Now that AWS has an on-premises enterprise option in Outposts, look for it to introduce a simplified purchasing model.
+Now that AWS has an on-premises enterprise option in Outposts, look for it to a simplified purchasing model.
 One option would be a bulk purchase of service credits that are automatically applied to whatever the customer chooses to use and where unused credits can roll over month to month like rollover minutes on wireless plans.
 While AWS won't eliminate the micro-measurement of service usage, it could hide it behind a bulk line item and handle the messy usage statistics and billing adjustments internally.